Running your own business and being your own boss is a fantastic route to go down.

 Make sure you allow enough time to complete and submit your Self Assessment tax return so you can avoid late filing penalties.

 You’ll get a penalty of £100 if your tax return is up to three months late.
 And you’ll have to pay more if it’s later than that, or if you pay your tax bill late.
-You’ll also be charged interest on late payments.
-No one needs that.
+HMRC will also charge interest on late payments.

 Many of the questions in the Self Assessment tax return form are similar.
 If it’s the first time you’re submitting one, it may be worth reading through everything first before you start to fill it in.

-There’s also a different rate for Capital Gains Tax if you need to pay it, if you sell shares or a second home, for example.
+There’s also a different rate for Capital Gains Tax if you need to pay it—if you sell shares or a second home, for example.

 7. Get ahead of the game

-Robert Shadbolt, personal tax adviser with Shaw Gibbs, says: “There are a lot of tax allowances that go unclaimed every year.
+Robert Shadbolt, a personal tax adviser with Shaw Gibbs, says: “There are a lot of tax allowances that go unclaimed every year.

-“Accountants can also easily spot mistakes and misclaimed expenses—items that are not ‘wholly and exclusively for the running of a business’.”
+“Accountants can also easily spot mistakes and misclaimed expenses—items that are not wholly and exclusively for the running of a business.”

-By following this advice, we hope you will find it easier to complete your Self Assessment tax return, so you can focus on what you do best—running your business.
+By following this Self Assessment tax return advice, we hope you’ll find it easier to complete your tax return, so you can focus on what you do best—running your business.